-We recognize that a complaint management process can relate to unpleasant, upsetting, and/or disturbing experiences or events, which may cause emotional distress.
+We recognize that the Complaint Management or the Sport Environment Assessment processes can relate to unpleasant, upsetting, and/or disturbing experiences or events, which may cause emotional distress.

-The OSIC Mental Health Support Program was developed in order to support individuals before, during, and beyond the process, At the OSIC, our priority is to ensure we are responding as quickly as possible to any questions or concerns that you may have.
+The OSIC Mental Health Support Program was developed in order to support individuals before, during, and beyond OSIC processes.
+At the OSIC, our priority is to ensure we are responding as quickly as possible to any questions or concerns that you may have.